-Organic baby clothing use organic cotton that is grown without harsh chemicals which have massive benefits for our health and our environment.
-As the trend in sustainability and organic products are becoming very popular, we see many brands trying the participate in selling organic (baby) clothes.
+Organic baby clothing uses organic cotton grown without harsh chemicals that have massive benefits for our health and our environment.
+As the trend in sustainability and organic products is becoming very popular, we see many brands trying to sell organic (baby) clothes.

 Be aware of what you buy though, as some of the brands trying to trick us into buying their products labelled organic offering a shortcut of an authentic organic product.

 Well at least, that is how I see it.
 Of course, I was excited to find cheaper organic baby clothes first, and it is excellent that organic baby clothes become more accessible.

 Then I started wondering how these organic baby clothes Kmarkt, target and Best and Less have, could sell them for this cheap?

 Don’t get me wrong, I don’t write this to say it is wrong when you buy cheaper organic baby clothes, we can only afford what meets our budget, and I own some of those products.